-(h) Enroll - the registration of a student in the local education agency (LEA) of residence.
+- (j) Enroll the registration of a student in the local education agency (LEA) of residence.
 A parent, guardian, other person residing within this state having control or charge of any child or children, or the student (in the case of an emancipated minor) provides the LEA with the appropriate documentation.
-Once enrolled, the child shall be eligible to attend the assigned school.

-(i) Grandparent - the parent and/or step-parent of a minor child's father or mother.
+Once enrolled, the child shall be eligible to attend the assigned school. - (k) Fictive Kin an individual who is known to a child as a relative but is not in fact related by blood or marriage to such child and with whom such child has resided or had significant contact. - (l) Georgia Department of Education (GaDOE) the state agency charged with the fiscal and administrative management of certain aspects of K-12 public education, including the implementation of federal and state mandates subject to supervision and oversight by the State Board of Education. - (m) Governor's Office of Student Achievement (GOSA) the state agency mandated by O.C.G.A.§ 20-14-26 to create a uniform performance-based accountability system for K-12 public schools that incorporates both state and federal mandates, including student and school performance standards, and to audit and inspect or cause to be audited and inspected K-12 public schools, and LEAs for the purpose of verification, research, analysis, reporting or for other purposes related to the performance of its powers and duties. - (n) Grandparent the parent and/or step-parent of a minor child's father or mother.
 This definition remains the same upon the death and/or the termination of parental rights of the birth parent.

-(j) Home Study - a program that allows parents or guardians to teach their children at home as provided in O.C.G.A. § 20-2-690 (c).

-(k) Homeless Child or Youth - individuals who lack a fixed, regular, and adequate nighttime residence.
-The term includes children and youth who are:

-1. Sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason;

-2. Living in motels, hotels, trailer parks, or camping grounds due to lack of alternative adequate accommodations;

-3. Living in emergency or transitional shelters;

-- 4. Abandoned in hospitals; or - 5.
-Awaiting foster care placement.

-6. The following children are included in the definition; however, this list is not exhaustive: children who have a primary nighttime residence that is a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings; children who are living in cars, parks, public spaces, abandoned building, substandard housing, bus or train stations, or similar settings; and migratory children who qualify as homeless because they are living in circumstances described above.
+- (o) Home Study a program that allows parents or guardians to teach their children at home as provided in O.C.G.A. § 20-2-690 (c). - (p) Homeless Child or Youth individuals who lack a fixed, regular, and adequate nighttime residence.
+The term includes children and youth who are: - 1.
+Sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; - 2.
+Living in motels, hotels, trailer parks, or camping grounds due to lack of alternative adequate accommodations; - 3.
+Living in emergency or transitional shelters; - 4.
+Abandoned in hospitals; or - 5.
+The following children are included in the definition; however, this list is not exhaustive: children who have a primary nighttime residence that is a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings; children who are living in cars, parks, public spaces, abandoned building, substandard housing, bus or train stations, or similar settings; and migratory children who qualify as homeless because they are living in circumstances described above.
 (McKinney Vento Homeless Act 42 U.S.C. § 11431 et seq.)